Lombiq/Orchard-Core-API-Client/Readme.md

 ## About

-This project contains a library with an implementation for an API communicating with the tenants and a console application for testing and demonstrating.
+A client library for communicating with the [Orchard Core](https://www.orchardcore.net/) web APIs.
+Currently, it contains an implementation for the tenant management API and a console application for testing and demonstration.

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!